+Robustness against quantum adversaries.
 In a quantum IPS, the prover and verifier can perform quantum computations and their communication can be quantum.
-The prior knowledge will now be modeled by a quantum register $|\psi\rangle$.
-We will now prove the following theorem.
+The prior knowledge is now modeled by a quantum register $|\psi\rangle$.
+We show the following result.

 Theorem 1.
-The zero knowledge interactive proof system based on the GRAPH ISOMORPHISM problem remains perfectly zero knowledge in the quantum setting.
+The classical zero knowledge interactive proof system for graph isomorphism remains perfectly zero knowledge in the quantum setting.
 Furthermore, the running time of the simulator is polynomially bounded in the worst case.